Higley Unified School District

 The Higley Unified School District #60 or HUSD #60, is a school district in Gilbert, Arizona.
-The school district serves 13,500 students across 16 schools in portions of Gilbert, Mesa and Queen Creek.
+The school district serves 12,600 students across 15 schools in portions of Gilbert, Mesa and Queen Creek.
+It was originally established to serve the community of Higley, but Gilbert annexed most of the Higley community.
 It is one of Arizona's fastest growing school districts.
 Continued modest growth is expected despite the downturn in the economy during the 2000s.
 In August 2013, the district opened two new middle schools and all other elementary schools that hosted grades K-8 went down to K-6.

 About HUSD

 Higley Unified School District is a district in the state of Arizona.
 It operates 2 preschools, 9 elementary schools, 2 middle schools, 2 high schools and one virtual academy.

 Higley is an open-enrolment district, which permits parents to choose a school, regardless of the individual school boundaries.
 The district also allows un-housed children to register for school.

 The District has two administrative sites.
 The primary administration building is located north of Higley High School and the district's transportation center is located south of Williams Field High School.

 All high schools and middle schools utilize a resource officer to help protect the school environment from disruptions and crimes.